-In the time where digital technology is taking over the world, we can ask ourselves: Is book binding a lost art?
-Furthermore, is artistic approach to our crafts still exist or are we solely focused on easy accessible digital media?
-Book binding is perfect example of how technology advancements affected that approach.
+In a time when digital technology is taking over the world, we can ask ourselves: Is bookbinding a lost art?
+Furthermore, is an artistic approach to our crafts still exist or are we solely focused on easily accessible digital media?
+Bookbinding is a perfect example of how technology advancements affected that approach.

-The art of book binding carries us back to the time when leaden tablets with inscribed hieroglyphics were fastened together with rings.
+The art of bookbinding carries us back to the time when leaden tablets with inscribed hieroglyphics were fastened together with rings.
 As the centuries rolled on words, sayings and scrolls became more intricate with wooden covers and leather spines.
-In 16th and 17th century, books became more elegant with rounded spines and covers made of paper rather than wood.
-Finally, In the twentieth century adhesive replaced the sewn book bindings and mass production became fully mechanical.
+In the 16th and 17th centuries, books became more elegant with rounded spines and covers made of paper rather than wood.
+Finally, In the twentieth-century adhesive replaced the sewn book bindings and mass production became fully mechanical.

 However, there are few people whose work will make you think twice about the answer.
 These people are more than bookbinders and paper conservators, they are the keepers of a lost art.
-Not only that, they are also the keepers of history and its written monuments.
-The people who see the book not as an object, but as a living being.
+Not only that, but they are also the keepers of history and its written monuments – the people see the book not as an object, but as a living being.

-One of them is a Serbian bookbinder Aleksandar Ćeklić (Александар Ћеклић), with who we had privilege to cooperate.
-He is one of few people in Europe who mastered the technique of “byzantine binding”, characteristic for church books in Cyrillic script.
+One of them is a Serbian bookbinder Aleksandar Ćeklić (Александар Ћеклић), with who we had the privilege to cooperate.
+He is one of few people in Europe who mastered the technique of “byzantine binding”, characteristic of church books in Cyrillic script.

 This is just one of many examples of his thorough work.
-You can see more at his website.
+You can see more on his website.

-When I met Aleksandar and took chance to see and ask him about his work, I have realized that art of binding is very much alive.
-When I heard with how much passion and love he is talking about his craft, I have also realized that technology will never push out this ancient knowledge.
-No matter how much we get use to digital, easily accessible and portable content, we will always stop to admire the art of creation and aesthetic perfection of a leather bound book.
+When I met Aleksandar and took the chance to see and ask him about his work, I realized that the art of binding is very much alive.
+When I heard how much passion and love he is talking about his craft, I realized that technology will never push out this ancient knowledge.
+No matter how much we get used to digital, easily accessible, and portable content, we will always stop to admire the art of creation and aesthetic perfection of a leather-bound book.